MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 # Configure your Microsoft-built connector in Microsoft 365

 This article guides search administrators through the steps of configuring a Microsoft-built connector.
-It outlines the flow of setting up a connection in the Microsoft Search [admin center](https://admin.microsoft.com).
-For more detailed information on how to set up specific Microsoft-built connectors, see  these web pages:
+It outlines the flow of setting up a connection in the [Microsoft Search admin center](https://admin.microsoft.com/AdminPortal/Home#/MicrosoftSearch).
+For more details on how to set up specific Microsoft-built connectors, see these web pages:
 * [Azure Data Lake](azure-data-lake-connector.md)
 * [Enterprise website](enterprise-web-connector.md)
 * [File share](file-share-connector.md)